Skip to main content

 At present, there are 18 churches and religious communities registered in the Slovak Republic.

-After the regime change in 1989 the relations between the State and churches have changed.
-In independent Slovak Republic the restitutions of church property took place.
-Churches received back the properties that had been confiscated to them after 1948.
+After the regime change in 1989, the relations between the State and churches have changed.
+In the independent Slovak Republic, the restitution of church property took place.
+Churches received back the properties that had been confiscated from them after 1948.

-Also, the separation of Church from the State was required, however, it has not yet been realised.
+Also, the separation of Church from State was required, however, it has not yet been implemented.
 The churches are still supported through the State budget, where they have their own expense item.
-Simultaneously, the churches have an income from their own property revenues (both movable and immovable), and from funds offered to the church by their believers, as well as gifts, eventually, voluntary contributions; the believers also help to the church without any claim of rewards (e.g., at building sites of new or reconstruction of old church premises).
+Simultaneously, the churches have an income from their own property revenues (both movable and immovable), and from funds offered to the church by their believers, as well as gifts and, eventually, voluntary contributions; the believers also help to the church without any claim of rewards (e.g., at building sites of new or reconstruction of old church premises).

-The individual churches have some space reserved in public media for presentation of their activities and opinions on topical social and ethic-moral problems.
+The individual churches have some space reserved in public media for the presentation of their activities and opinions on topical social and ethical problems.